 The Old Tramway

-From the very beginning trams were expected to lay the basis for public transportation in urban cities, and this was no different in the Austro-Hungarian Empire.
-The rapid urbanization of major cities created new problems in getting workers to plants and factories and bringing citizens to city markets.
-By the late 1860s, the Empire launched its first horse-driven trams and by 1878 Lviv City Council was deliberating its first two tramway proposals.
-An official contract was awarded to «Societa Triestina Tramway» in February 1879 and the city’s first routes were festively opened on 3-May-1880, making Lviv only the fourth city in the Empire with a tram.
-The horse-drawn trams pulled heavy metal coaches with open or closed wagons along the rails, and by 1889 saw 105 horses pull 37 wagons on two separate routes.
-The new transportation proved popular with Leopolitans, as the trams provided transport to around 1,867,000 passengers per year.
+By the late 1860s, the Austrian-Hungarian Empire had already launched its first horse-driven trams and Lviv City Council was deliberating its first two tramway proposals.
+Lviv’s first routes were opened in May 1880, making Lviv only the fourth city in the Empire with a tram.
+The new transportation proved popular with Leopolitans, as around 1,867,000 passengers were pulled by horse-drawn trams along two separate routes.
 The system was not ideal though, as the animals were forced to work several hours a day and needed maintenance and care.
 Moreover, they left a lot behind to clean up.
 By 1894, Lviv City Council recognized that the horse-drawn trams could not manage passenger flow and while steam-powered trams briefly replaced the horses, it was the advent of the electric current that brought the greatest potential for developing this means of transport.

-The electric tram is the brainchild of genius engineer and inventor Werner von Siemens.
-It was his Siemens & Halske company that opened the world’s first tram line in 1881 between Berlin and Lichterfeld and it was the same company that Lviv City Council selected to build the city’s electrical tram infrastructure alongside a 300 kW power plant.
-Lviv’s electric tram line was launched on 31-May-1894 with a dedication at Stryjsky Park and festivities that attracted many citizens.
-In 1896, Lviv city administration took control of the Siemens & Halske tram infrastructure and by 1908 the tramway was fully electrified.
+The electric tram is the brainchild of genius engineer and inventor Werner von Siemens, as it was his company that opened the world’s first tram line between Berlin and Lichterfeld in 1881.
+The same company built Lviv’s electrical tram infrastructure and a 300 kW power plant to go along with it.
+Lviv’s electric tram line was launched in May 1894 with a dedication at Stryjsky Park and festivities that attracted many citizens.
+By 1908, Lviv’s trams were fully electrified.

-The Second World War threatened to devastate the tram business in Lviv, especially during the artillery and bombing of the Soviet assault in September 1939 and the Red Army’s seizure of the city in July 1944.
-While several lines needed to be closed for service, much of the tram infrastructure was preserved.
+The Second World War nearly destroyed Lviv’s tram infrastructure, especially during the artillery and bombing of the Soviet assault in September 1939 and the Red Army’s seizure of the city in July 1944.
+While several lines needed to be closed for service, Lviv’s trams managed to roll on.
 The post-war years faired no easier for our lovely tramway as the Soviet annexation of the city and its subsequent policy of “population exchanges” between Poland and the Ukrainian Soviet Republic saw fully 80% of the tram’s management exiled to Poland.
 The city was forced to recruit railway personnel and experts from Eastern Ukraine before fully resuming transport.

 Lviv’s tram enjoyed its ‘Golden Years’ during the 1950s as the tram lines were updated to the trolleybus system and the network became Lviv’s main mode of public transportation.
 The tram played a great role in the life of Leopolitans, who used it not only to get to and from work, but also a place to make acquaintances and even fall in love.
 No history of Lviv would be complete without at least one amorous tale from its beloved tram.
-The 1970s saw some tram lines to the city centre shut down and by 1988, the first fast trams were introduced (currently operating on lines 3 & 5).
-While many extensions of the network have been planned, most notably a line to the Sykhiv District, no extensions have been made to the network since.
+The 1970s saw some tram lines to the city centre shut down and by 1988, the first fast trams were introduced.

-The tram may no longer be the number one choice of transportation in Lviv, but it remains the quaintest way to get around the city.
-While the price remains at 1.50 UAH, having risen from 1.25 UAH prior to the city hosting the EURO 2012 football championships), it still remains the most cost-efficient.
-The Lviv tramway has remained a constant fixture in the life of Leopolitans through political and military turbulences alike for the last 130 years and remains one of the most recognizable cultural brands of the Western Ukraine capital.
+The tram may no longer be the number one choice of transportation in Lviv, but it remains the quintessential way to get around the city.
+At 5 UAH, it remains the most cost-efficient.
+The Lviv tramway has remained a constant fixture in the life of Leopolitans through political and military turbulences alike for the last 125 years and remains one of the most recognizable cultural brands of the Western Ukraine capital.
 So if you need a break from the heat of the sun and the fumes from the cars are getting you down, take a piece of advice from “Pikkardiyska Tertsiya”, and “[Go] to where the green grass is, [on the] lucky, oh-oh-oh, old tramway.”